 What Is The Whole Food, Plant Based Diet?

 A plant based diet is a diet consisting of vegetables, fruits, tubers, legumes and whole grains.
-The diet does not include meat, including fish and chicken.
+It does not include meat, including fish and chicken.
 You’ll remove all animal products, even dairy and eggs.
 The diet also supports limited use of refined sugars, oils and white flour.

-The Health Benefits of Eating a Whole Food Plant Based Diet
+The Health Benefits of Eating a Plant Based Diet

 - Improves your health by reducing your risk of heart disease, high cholesterol and diabetes.